-The original church from the thirteenth century consisted of a rectangular nave and a non-externally separated chancel.
-In the first half of the 16th century, the building was extended to the east, and then enlarged with an equal length, but slightly narrower, measuring 25.1 x 5.6 meters, and a two-story porch added to the western part of the southern aisle.
-Then, in 1534, a 3.4 x 3.8 meters four-sided tower was added on the west side of the northern nave.
-It is reinforced with buttresses in the corners, has a decorative crenellation and a crown in the form of four pinnacles.
-Inside the church the nave from the presbytery is separated by magnificent, late medieval, carved rood screens.
-Each of them has the width of two bays and the southern one has the upper part.
-In the church has also survived the 16th century timber roof truss.
+The original church from the 13th century consisted of a nave, rectangular in plan, without an externally separated chancel.
+In the first half of the 16th century, the building was extended to the east, and then enlarged by a south aisle, equal length, but slightly narrower, measuring 25.1 x 5.6 meters, and a two-story porch added to the western part of the southern aisle.
+Then, in 1534, a 3.4 x 3.8 meters four-sided tower was added on the west side of the old nave (northern aisle).
+It was reinforced with buttresses in the corners, decorated with battlement and crowned with four corner pinnacles.